Sony slashes profit forecast again, raising pressure on CEO

 "To be honest, I really wonder if he's got a grip on what's going on with all his businesses," said Yasuo Sakuma, a portfolio manager at Bayview Asset Management in Tokyo, who does not own Sony shares.
 "Cutting forecasts at this time; are they trying to hide something or have they lost it?"

-Sony on Thursday cut its forecast for operating profit to 26 billion yen ($254.53 million) for the business year ended in March from a previous estimate of 80 billion yen and down from an initial forecast of 230 billion set last May.
+Sony on Thursday cut its forecast for operating profit to 26 billion yen (150.52 million pounds) for the business year ended in March from a previous estimate of 80 billion yen and down from an initial forecast of 230 billion set last May.

 It said it would have to write down a further 30 billion yen on its Vaio PC unit, reflecting a sharp drop in sales as consumers shunned the brand following Sony's decision in February to get out of the business.